resource-watch/slate/source/includes/concept/_dataset.md

 ## Dataset

 Resource Watch API's goal is to provide a common interface for interacting with different data sources.
-A **Dataset** is a resource that represents how to access these data sources.
-It is the cornerstone onto which all other API resources build upon.
+A **Dataset** is a resource that represents how to access these data sources, and it is the cornerstone onto which many other API resources build upon.

-To create a **Dataset**, amongst other fields, you need to provide a connector type (e.g. 'rest') and a provider (e.g. 'cartodb').
+A **Dataset** needs to know how it will connect to the provider of its data - for that to be possible, you need to provide a connector type (e.g. 'rest') and a provider (e.g. 'cartodb') upon creation.
 Together, these two fields will configure how to fetch the data for a dataset.
-This flexibility allows combining data from different providers such as CartoDb, Google Earth Engine, NEX-GDDP (and even using simple CSV/JSON files).
+This flexibility allows to create powerful visualizations with a common interface using data that comes from different providers (such as CartoDb, Google Earth Engine, NEX-GDDP and even using simple CSV/JSON files).

 A dataset by itself does not access the data source - in order to do so, you should use other API resources.
 Here are some examples of ways of using datasets:

-* you can create **Layers** that can be used to display dataset's geographical information on maps;
+* you can create **Layers** to display dataset's geographical information on maps;
-* you can create **Widgets** that are graphic representations of dataset's data, which you can use, for instance, to build charts;
+* you can create **Widgets**, graphic representations of dataset's data, which you can use, for instance, to build charts;
 * you can create **Subscriptions** associated with datasets and be notified via email of significant updates;
 * or you can perform your own **Queries** using a SQL-like syntax, and use the dataset data to build your own custom visualizations.